coq/coq/CONTRIBUTING.md

   (see also Section [Release management](#release-management)).

 - To know which files you are a maintainer of, you can look for black shields icons in the "Files changed" tab.
-Alternatively, you may use the [`dev/tools/check-owners-pr.sh`][check-owners] script for the same purpose.

   ![shield icon](dev/doc/shield-icon.png)